Information for new arrivals

 Welcome to the Computer Lab

-If you are a visitor you will need help getting things set up so that you can get to work quickly – we hope this page will tell you what you need to do.
+If you are a visitor you will need help getting things set up so that you can get to work quickly.

 You may find the following pages of use, which cover pretty much everything a visitor to the Computer Lab should need to know: